Basil Brown: Sutton Hoo excavations

 Landowner Edith May Pretty (1883–1942) was curious about the contents of about eighteen ancient mounds on her Sutton Hoo estate in southeast Suffolk.
 At a 1937 fete in nearby Woodbridge, Pretty discussed the possibility of opening them with Vincent B. Redstone, member of several historical and archaeological societies.
 Redstone invited the curator of the Ipswich Corporation Museum, Guy Maynard, to a meeting with Pretty in July 1937, and Maynard offered the services of Brown as excavator.

 Sutton Hoo farm derives its name in part from the surrounding parish of Sutton and its village, where 77 households lived by 1086.
 Sutton is a compound noun formed from the Old English sut (south) and tun (enclosed settlement or farm).
 The farm and its mounds have been recorded on maps since at least 1601, when John Norden included it in his survey of Sir Michael Stanhope's estates between Woodbridge and Aldeburgh.
 The land was known variously as "Hows", "Hough", "Howe", and eventually "Hoo Farm" by the 19th century (c.1834–65).
-"Hoo" probably means a "hill" – an elevated place shaped like a heel, from the Old English hóh or hó (similar to the German hohe), which is sometimes associated with a burial site.
+"Hoo" probably means a "hill" – an elevated place shaped like a heel, from the Old English hóh or hó (similar to the German Höhe), which is sometimes associated with a burial site.